GeorgeSherif/DREAM/README.md

   3) `pip install -r requirements.txt`

 ### Generating new samples
-Add your openAI key in the Data_Augmentation.py and modify the prompt to the desired dialects, and simply run it using `python Data_Augmentation.py`.
+Add your OpenAI key in the Data_Augmentation.py and modify the prompt to the desired dialects, and simply run it using `python Data_Augmentation.py`.

 ### Finetuning AraBERT
 Adjust AraBERT.sh with the desired settings as follows: